The art galleries along and adjacent to Supercrawl’s festival corridor offer a vibrant and varied cross-section of Hamilton’s creative life.

 55 York Blvd.

-Hamilton Public Library’s Central branch has proudly made gallery space available to downtown customers since 1980.
+Hamilton Public Library’s Central branch has proudly made gallery space available to downtown customers since 1984.
 Gallery4 is located on the first floor of the Central Library.
 It has hosted a variety of artists using every medium, from all ranges of paint techniques, photography and 3D installations.
 Gallery 4 Annex is located on Circuit 4.0 (4th floor Central Library) and provides space for community organizations and individuals to share their works.
+Showing during Supercrawl is Great Art for Great Lakes.

 Hamilton Artists Inc.